swen-teo/wad2g8t8-2025/README.md

 - Pointing to prod quiz: set `VITE_QUIZ_API_URL` to the deployed Cloud Function URL.
 - CORS/404 for quiz in prod: ensure the function is deployed and the URL/region is correct.
 - Firestore permission errors: verify Firebase rules and that you’re authenticated where required.
-- Missing JAMBASE_KEY: set the secret in `functions/.env` for emulators and with `firebase functions:secrets:set` for deploys.
+- Missing `JAMBASE_KEY`: set the secret in `functions/.env` for emulators and with `firebase functions:secrets:set` for deploys.

-## Roadmap / nice-to-haves
+## Roadmap / suggested improvements

 - Move hard-coded keys/URIs to Vite env vars with `.env.local` and `.env.production`
-- Add Firebase Hosting config for a single-command deploy of the SPA
+- Add Firebase Hosting configuration to deploy the SPA alongside Functions
 - Add basic tests and a CI workflow (build/lint) for PRs
 - Add screenshots or a short demo GIF to this README
+- Document Firestore data model (collections, indexes) as the project evolves

+---

+If you’re marking this for a school module: this README explains how to set up the environment, run the app, and understand the integration points (Firebase, Spotify, Gemini) in a way that’s reproducible for graders and teammates.